NativeScript/docs/content/guide/core/connectivity.md

 description: Get the current device network connection type and monitor changes in the connection type.
 ---

-The `Connectivity` class, created as a singleton, abstracts the native API responsible for providing information about the network's connection type and availability.
+`Connectivity` provides easy-to-use APIs consolidating the appropriate platform native APIs to interact with the network's connection type and availability.

-## Using the Connectivity class
+## Using Connectivity

-To use the Connectivity class, import it from `@nativescript/core`.
+To use Connectivity, import it from `@nativescript/core`.

 ```ts
 import { Connectivity } from '@nativescript/core'